AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Kosma Build 7D</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 This valk is fucking awful.
 Honest truth.
 Her early game absolutely sucks, even as SS-rank, and loses against valks like Fischl and Eden in that regard.
 She only starts ramping up in strength after Benares, but even then, she still sucks a bit as she becomes mediocre at best.
 If anything, I would honestly recommend to play other valks instead of this shitty valk.
 She just really sucks, nothing more.

->   Boss to be chosen: Andrius, then Aponia or Vill-V
+>   Boss to be chosen: Husk Mysticism, then Elysia, Aponia or Vill-V.

-!!! note
-    You should consider Hephaestus' Overheat mechanic.
-You might not be able to kill him.
-If you're not confident in doing so, you can instead go with Husk, but he's more annoying due to SpA's lack of i-frames which makes her be reliant on manual dodging even more, as she already uses Kosma.

 ####<p align="center">Setup</p>